▲ The best weather in Western Europe

 The code is here, the data was pulled from here.

-This entry is part of Jack Rusher’s journal, originally published February 9th, 2014, in New York.
+This entry is part of Jack Rusher’s archive, originally published February 9th, 2014, in New York.